 You should also check out James Krieger's articles on DXA, BIA, etc. Here's one of his articles from weightology: Cheat Your Body Fat Test

-Huge LBM and muscle thickness gains
+Large LBM and muscle thickness gains

 As discussed under “Are the gains realistic?”, lifters with an average of 5.5 years of lifting experience generally don’t make quick gains in muscle or strength.
 Especially if they are on a low-carb diet (low glycogen) and are eating at a deficit.
 Hence, we are likely looking at changes in muscle hydration.

 Wilson et al., have a reputation among some experts for publishing results that are extraordinary and unusual.
 And they don’t disclose COI.